 If you are hurting or struggling, I appeal to you to become part of our community.
 You can receive help from us.
 Let us partner with you, the Lord and your Bible.
 Let us serve you.
 My appeal is not a promise to change your circumstance.
 It is a promise to be your friend.
 It is a promise to help you to stabilize yourself in the Lord.

 God never intended for us to find help outside of a community.
 Be like the Father, Son, and Spirit.
 Find a competent and compassionate community of disciple-makers, who are willing to care for your soul.
-You are more than welcome to be part of our community.Setting Aside Your Desires to Lead Your Husband The Santa Claus Question: What Do I Tell My Children? »
+You are more than welcome to be part of our community.Setting Aside Your Desires to Lead Your Husband How to Care for the Professional Victim »